mohammedaliyu1/data-analyst-portfolio/Retail-Sales-Analysis/README.md

-# Sales Performance Overview
+# Monthly Sales Performance Dashboard (Power BI)

 ## Project Overview
-This project analyzes retail sales data to understand monthly performance, seasonal patterns, and the impact of discounts, returns, and shipping on overall revenue.
+This project presents a Power BI dashboard analyzing monthly sales performance to identify trends, seasonality, and the relationship between order volume and revenue.
+The dashboard is designed to support quick performance monitoring and data-driven decision-making.
 ## Business Objective
 The objective of this analysis is to identify key sales drivers, assess revenue losses, and provide insights that can support data-driven business decisions.